dpc-sdp/ripple/docs/content/design-system/5.components/in-page-navigation.md

 ## Theming

-In-page Navigation uses colour to:
+Ripple’s theming applies colour to in-page navigation so that the user understands:

-- visually group the navigation
+- its links and navigation heading relate to each other
-- separate the component from the page content
+- they are deliberately separated from the main content.

 ::DocsThemeChooser
   ::DocsExample